SKIP_TO_MAIN_CONTENT

 plt.savefig(output_path)

-Getting Started
+Getting started

-1. Fork the MachineDotDev/language-model-arena repository
+1. Fork MachineDotDev/language-model-arena

-3. Select the “LM Eval Benchmarking” workflow
+3. Pick the “LM Eval Benchmarking” workflow

-4. Click “Run workflow” and configure your parameters:
+4. Click “Run workflow” and set parameters:

-• Select the models you want to compare
+• The two models to compare

-• Choose which tasks to benchmark
+• Which tasks to benchmark

-5. Run the workflow and wait for results
+5. Run it and wait

 How to adapt this

-• Smaller, cheaper benchmarks: swap gpu=l40s for gpu=l4 ($0.006/min) if both models fit in 24 GB VRAM
+• Smaller cheaper run: swap gpu=l40s for gpu=l4 ($0.006/min) if both models fit in 24 GB VRAM

-• Run on PRs: trigger this on pull_request to compare a candidate fine-tune against its baseline before merging
+• Run on PRs: trigger on pull_request to compare a candidate fine-tune against its baseline before merging

 Next steps